 Comment.
-The first part of Section 8041 incorporates the definition provided by Section 2430(b).
-See Comment to Section 2430(b).
-[The reference to postdeath decisions has been added for consistency with the authority provided in Section 2434 (attorney-in-fact's authority to make health care decisions).]
+The first part of Section 8041 continues former Section 2430(b) without substantive change.
+The reference to postdeath decisions has been added for consistency with the authority provided in Section 8612 (attorney-in-fact's authority to make health care decisions).